Everything you need to know about dual agency

 If your experience appears to violate local regulations, we recommend getting in touch with a qualified real estate attorney to discuss your options.

-Taking legal action can be expensive, time intensive, and stressful — but considering that your home is likely your most valuable asset, pursuing justice may be well worth the investment.
+Real estate lawyers can be expensive, and taking legal action can be time intensive and stressful — but considering that your home is likely your most valuable asset, pursuing justice may be well worth the investment.

 Authors & Editorial History